Ineichen-Group/NeuroTrialNER/README.md

 ### Drug Names
 The files to compile the drug dictionary are in [drug_names_terminology](data%2Fdrug_names_terminology).
-They were directly used by the code described in "NER Methods/Dictionary Lookup" to annotate for drugs.
+They were directly used by the code described in [NER Methods/Dictionary Lookup](#dictionary-lookup) to annotate for drugs.

 ## Sample Extraction from AACT
 For our project, a static copy of the AACT database was downloaded on May 12 2023.
 Following the [installation instructions](https://aact.ctti-clinicaltrials.org/snapshots),